Content/Program Areas

 PBS ELA webpage

-PBS Learning Media is a vast collection of videos, images, articles and more that are often used by K-12 teachers throughout the school year.
-However, these same resources are a great source of educational content parents and caregivers may use to meet the learning needs of children at home.
+PBS Learning Media is a vast collection of videos, images, articles, and interactive resources that K-12 teachers often use throughout the school year.
+However, these same resources are a great source of educational content parents can use to meet their children's learning needs at home.

 Kentucky Virtual Library